Brazilian stadium holds first test ahead of World Cup opener

 By Tatiana Ramil

-Sao Paulo Organisers of the 2014 Soccer World Cup conducted the first and only official test of facilities at Sao Paulo's still-incomplete Arena Corinthians stadium on Sunday, 25 days before it will host the opening match between Brazil and Croatia.
+Sao Paulo, May 18 Organizers of the 2014 Soccer World Cup conducted the first and only official test of facilities at Sao Paulo's still-incomplete Arena Corinthians stadium on Sunday, 25 days before it will host the opening match between Brazil and Croatia.

 Brazil's World Cup preparations have been plagued by delays and unfulfilled promises.
 The stadiums built or renovated for the World Cup are over budget and several remain incomplete.
 The Cup begins June 12.